 However, any healthcare executive knows that no medical procedure could be delivered without dozens of menial back-office tasks.
 These necessary chores take hours, diverting medical staff from providing care and taking a heavy toll on their efficiency.

 The good news is that these are precisely the tasks that can be automated.

-To start with, we can’t delve into medical coding without mentioning medical billing.
+First, we can’t delve into medical coding without mentioning medical billing.
 The two go hand in hand, and the same person often performs both tasks (especially in smaller practices).
 However, the scope of the two activities is quite different.

 The main activities within the medical coding business are the interpretation of patients’ diagnoses, test results, and procedures and converting them into one of the standardized classification systems, such as the International Classification of Diseases (ICD), Current Procedure Terminology (CPT), or Healthcare Common Procedure Coding System (HCPCS).

 Next, medical billers use these codes to handle insurance claim submission, reimbursement, and billing patients for medical services.
 Also, medical billing relies on the data translated by medical coders, facilitating communication between healthcare providers, patients, and insurance companies.